 FireFamilyPlus, an agency independent Windows application is a primary tool in the fire behavior/danger suite of programs which share data and models that are used in a variety of environments to address a range of business needs.
 In particular, FireFamilyPlus supports the spectrum of fire weather/fire danger/fire climate/fire occurrence analysis tools required by fire managers to successfully use the National Fire Danger Rating System (NFDRS).
 NFDRS is mandated for use in fire preparedness by all Federal and most State agencies and is operationally run with F&AM's Weather Information Management System (WIMS).

 Initiated in 1998, Version 1.0 release (1999) replaced 5 independent, disjointed DOS programs.
 It resolved pending Y2K issues and provided modern access to both the data and analysis routines.
 It has significantly improved the effectiveness of national, regional, and local Interagency National Fire Danger Rating System (NFDRS) training courses, which address firefighter safety issues identified in IRMT (A.6).
-It is the computational and analysis cornerstone for Advanced Fire Danger Rating (at NAFRI) and S-491 (Regional/Local Fire Danger Rating) and provides climate summaries for techniques taught at S-492 (Long Term Fire Behavior).
+It is the computational and analysis cornerstone for Advanced Fire Danger Rating (at NAFRI) and S-491 (Regional/Local Fire Danger Rating) and provides climate summaries for techniques taught at at S-495, Geospatial Fire Analysis Interpretation & Application to support long-term fire behavior analysis.
 It generates the Fire Danger Rating Pocket Cards required by the 30-Mile Abatement Plan and supports the Predictive Services functions at all the Geographic Coordination Centers.
 Updates have been supported by the U.S. Forest Service Fire and Aviation Management (sponsor) and the Rocky Mountain Research Station (developer).
 FireFamilyPlus 4.1 is the most recent certified version was approved for installation on U.S. Forest Service and Bureau of Land Management Computers in June 2013.

 Uses of FireFamilyPlus include: